PNW Components Loam Dropper Review

 Seeing as how it's one of the most affordable fully-featured droppers available, we heartily recommend the Loam.
 PNW packed a ton of value into this post and the travel adjustment makes it a great option for riders seeking the perfect fit.
 Despite its great value, this post just barely missed out on our Best Buy award.
 The OneUp V2 offers a lower stack height, similar performance, and its own version of travel adjustment for the same price, while the Trans-X Kitsuma performs admirably at an even lower price point.

 During our test session, the Loam impressed us at pretty much every turn.
 It isn't quite as smooth and frictionless as the top posts on the market, but it performs impressively for a reasonable price.
-It is among the lightest and easiest to setup posts we tested, and it doesn't have a true weak point.
+It is among the lightest and easiest posts to set up we tested, and it doesn't have a true weak point.

 Other Versions and Accessories